django-bridge/django-bridge/website/docs/start/template.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Using the project template
+# Starting a new project with the template

 To start a new project, use the `create-django-render` npm start template: